franktranvantu/js-arrays/README.md

-Write a program using the join(), includes(), and indexOf() array methods you learned about earlier.
+Create a program that uses a multidimensional array to hold songs and artists, and then displays a playlist of each song, with the artist who recorded it and the duration of the song.